 - Add the garlic and chilli to the pan and cook for about a minute.

 - Now add the carrots and the pepper and heat for a couple of minutes.
 You’re just looking to get them hot.

 - Add the cabbage and cook until wilted - don’t cook it for too long!

 - Chuck the noodles and the tofu into the pan.
 Mix everything together and add the remaining kecap manis, sesame oil and soy sauce.

 - Just for the last minute mix in the beansprouts, you want them to be warm but retain their crunch.

-- Serve up your vegan mi goreng!
-It’s great with rice crackers, sesame seeds, slices of fresh tomato and cucumber and a vegan fried egg.
+- Serve it with rice crackers, sesame seeds, slices of fresh tomato and cucumber and a vegan fried egg.

 Note: We’ve made this recipe medium spicy.
 If you’d prefer a milder recipe, you can use fewer chillies or omit the fresh chilli and add some chilli flakes once it's served.

 If you like a spicy meal, try serving it up with a little Indonesian Sambal Goreng.